1946

 Article 32.
 (Unchanged)

-Each and every one of the provisions contained in the preceding Articles of the present Chapter, that are not in conflict with the laws or the rules and disciplines of the Army and Navy, shall apply to the offices and men of the Army of the Navy.
+Each and every one of the provisions contained in the preceding Articles of the present Chapter, that are not in conflict with the laws or the rules and discipline of the Army and Navy, shall apply to the offices and men of the Army of the Navy.

 Chapter III.
 The Imperial Diet